Table of Contents

 Key Insights

-8 SaaS Analytics Tools Worth Evaluating in 2026
+Evaluating SaaS Analytics Tools for 2026

 Most SaaS teams can tell you what's happening.
 Retention is down.
 Activation is flat.
 MRR took a hit in Q3.
 The dashboards work.
 What nobody can answer is why.